microsoft/ace-ux-components/README.md

 ## Using the ACE UX Components

 From NPM:
-To install the `@microsoft/ace-ux-components` library, use npm as follows:
+To install the `@microsoft/ace-ux-components` library on your project, use npm as follows:

 ```bash
 npm install --save @microsoft/ace-ux-components